Fort Yawuh

 Fort Yawuh is a jazz album by American pianist and composer Keith Jarrett.
 Originally released in 1973 by Impulse!
 Records, it marks the beginning of the label’s relationship with Jarrett.
 Recorded live at the Village Vanguard on February 24, 1973 by Jarrett's "American Quartet": Dewey Redman on tenor saxophone, Charlie Haden on acoustic bass, Paul Motian on drums, plus percussionist Danny Johnson.
 The title of the album is an anagram of "Fourth Way," a reference to George Gurdjieff's fourth path of self-awareness.

 Background

-At the time the recording was made, Danny Johnson had never worked as a professional musician.
+At the time the recording was made, Daniel LaRue Johnson had never worked as a professional musician.
 In an interview led by Ethan Iverson, bassist Charlie Haden said that Johnson was "a great, great painter, and a great friend, and someone who was at EVERY gig, and one day he suddenly asked to sit in with us at the Village Vanguard.
 Keith asked, “What do you play?”
 “Triangle!” said Johnson.
 Keith said yes and Danny came down with a big oriental rug and sat like a sitar player with his triangle.
 And that was the night we recorded Fort Yawuh."
 One year later, Johnson joined the group again on percussion (along with Guilherme Franco) - this time for the studio recording of Treasure Island.